Position-Sensitive Silicon Photomultiplier Array with Enhanced Position Reconstruction by means of a Deep Neural Network: Results

 \subsection{Granularity}

 Another factor of interest is the granularity which relates to the minimum size of distinguishable areas.
 This quantity estimates the average size of a distinguishable region in the sensor.
 It is computed as twice the mean of the distance distribution $2\left< d \right>$ which corresponds to when two neighboring regions are overlapping and thus are indistinguishable.
-We observe that the DNN is up to 3.5 times better than the standard reconstruction at distinguishing regions in the sensitive area of the device (see table~\ref{tab:results}).
-In other words, for a field of view of 16x16 mm$^2$, the performances observed for the DNN correspond to a maximum of 6400 distinguishable regions while for the standard reconstruction, this corresponds to a maximum of 529 distinguishable regions.
+Results of the granularity are reported in table~\ref{tab:results}.